ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/35) slide of the **_presentation_**, and this **_commit_** ([`14dd74a`](https://github.com/startapplabs/jsconfuy/commit/14dd74ae27b03eaedc518e53663472938d6f6861)) represents the starting point of this step.
 Please checkout this commit so we are all in the same page: `git checkout 14dd74a`

-In this step we are going to integrate some mobile native funcionality using Cordova plugins and some Ionic UX components that will improve our app.
+In this step we are going to integrate some mobile native functionality using Cordova plugins and some Ionic UX components that will improve our app.
 We are going to:
 - Add Cordova [social sharing](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin) plugin to easily share talks with your friends
 - Add Cordova [inAppBrowser](https://github.com/apache/cordova-plugin-inappbrowser) plugin to open social profiles of speakers
 - Add [Ionic loader](http://ionicframework.com/docs/api/service/$ionicLoading/)
 - Add [Ionic slide box](http://ionicframework.com/docs/api/directive/ionSlideBox/) for speaker images

-These are part of the so called "ionic superpowers".
+These are part of the so-called "ionic superpowers".
 Using Ionic to develop hybrid apps gives you the advantage of accessing the native API’s of devices, including the geolocation, social sharing, inAppBrowser, device camera, touchID, push notification, and so on.
 When developing an Ionic app, you can have several device API’s integrated using ngCordova or other Cordova plugins.
 That’s the difference between mobile web and hybrid apps.

 To install these plugins you just need to run:
 - `cordova plugin add https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin.git`